yuan-jiang/yuan-jiang.github.io/_posts/2014-10-19-setup-selenium-grid-to-use-in-robotframework.md

 $ http://hub-server:4444/grid/console
 {% endhighlight %}

-# Finally use the grid setup for web automation testing in robotframework script
+# Use in robotframework script
 {% highlight robotframework %}
 *** Settings ***
 Documentation               This is just an example